exercism/website-copy/tracks/typescript/exercises/resister-color-duo/mentoring.md

 ### Common Suggestions

 - The student should create an array containing the list of color strings.
-This should be `private` and `readonly`.
+This can be a top-level constant or a `private` and `readonly` member.

 - Look for an opportunity to put the access modifier `private` keyword in the constructor for the shorthand way of assigning it to an instance variable.

 - Ensure the student checks for the error case early on as to short-circuit the program as quickly as possible.

 - If the student hardcodes numbers (such as _2)_, point out that rather than having this "magic number" it could be a constant or readonly instance variable.

-- Ensure the student uses proper type annotations, but consider suggesting they omit the types in "obvious" cases (such as when immediately assigning the variable to concrete value).

 - Any final comments on chosen names, formatting, unnecessary code / comments / console.log's